2600hz/kazoo/applications/pusher/doc/pusher.md

 In order for the push services from Apple / Firebase to work they need to be configured with application secrets / certificates.
 The app used in the push message is taken from Token-App.

-* The Apple cert needs to be in PEM format (text, no private key encryption)

 * `sup pusher_maintenance add_firebase_app AppId Secret`
 * `sup pusher_maintenance add_apple_app AppId CertFile` (uses the default APNs host: api.push.apple.com)
 * `sup pusher_maintenance add_apple_app AppId CertFile Host` (uses a custom APNs host, i.e. api.development.push.apple.com)